Community Organization ENGAGE Award

 4. Telehealth Expansion – Implementing digital health tools, mobile clinics, and telemedicine services to enhance access in underserved areas.

-5. Rural & Underserved Healthcare Solutions – Strengthening community clinics, mobile health units, and local healthcare workforce training.
+5. Rural & Tribal Healthcare Solutions – Strengthening community clinics, mobile health units, and local healthcare workforce training.

 6. Mental Health & Suicide Prevention – Community-based mental health first aid training, peer support networks, and crisis intervention services.

-7. Pandemic & Public Health Preparedness – Localized emergency response strategies, vaccine education, and supply chain resilience projects.
+7. Pandemic & Public Health Preparedness – Localized emergency response strategies, vaccine education, real food production, and supply chain resilience projects.

 8. Market-Based Health Insurance Education – Consumer education on alternative insurance models, direct primary care, and cost-sharing networks.

-11. Chronic Disease Prevention & Management – Addressing environmental and lifestyle factors contributing to chronic illnesses through education and advocacy.
+10. Chronic Disease Prevention & Management – Addressing environmental and lifestyle factors contributing to chronic illnesses through education and advocacy.
+Environmental exposure and chronic disease.

-13. Vaccine Education & Safety Research – Community engagement on vaccine policies, informed choice initiatives, and research on natural immunity.
+13. Vaccine Education & Safety Research – Community engagement on vaccine policies, informed choice initiatives, and research on natural immunity and gut microbiome.

 15. Medicare & Medicaid Innovation – Piloting community-driven models for cost-effective senior care and Medicaid alternatives.